-We help taxpayers prevent a FTL from being filed or resolve it if it is filed.
-Once a lien is filed, there are a number of options which may be available to the taxpayer.
+We help taxpayers prevent an FTL from being filed or resolve it if it is filed.
+Once a lien is filed, there are a number of options that may be available to the taxpayer.
 For example, a “lien release” occurs in situations where the taxpayer fully pays the corresponding tax liability, if the lien is no longer enforceable because the Statute of Limitations on collection has expired or when the IRS accepts an Offer in Compromise that the taxpayer pays in full.

-There are also situations where the taxpayer may be selling, refinancing or using property as collateral for a loan that will not pay the tax debt in full.
+There are also situations where the taxpayer may be selling, refinancing, or using property as collateral for a loan that will not pay the tax debt in full.
 In these situations, a taxpayer needs to apply to the IRS for a “lien discharge” or “lien subordination.”
 A discharge removes the lien from specific property so that it may transfer to the new owner free of the lien.
 Subordination also applies to specific property; however, it does not remove the lien, but instead allows other creditors to move ahead of the IRS which may potentially make it easier to obtain a loan or mortgage.
 Discharge and subordination are only granted if they are in the best interest of the IRS.

 “Lien withdrawal” may also be an option for some taxpayers.
 Withdrawals can be requested if the liabilities have been paid in full, the lien was filed in error or the lien has become unenforceable.

 If you would like assistance with addressing a Federal Tax Lien, do not hesitate to reach out to us.